Summary

 - $695 annual fee

-Who should skip: Those who do the math and know it’ll be difficult to justify the annual fee should skip this one.
-Infrequent travelers will also find it difficult to maximize this card.
+Who should skip: If you find it difficult to justify the annual fee, you may want to skip this one.
+Or, if you only travel infrequently, you may find it difficult to maximize returns on this card.

 Capital One Venture Rewards Credit Card: Best for flexible international travel

-Why we picked it: The Capital One Venture Rewards Credit Card offers an interesting rewards proposition and miles you can use in more than one way.
-Once you sign up, you’ll rack up 5X miles on hotels and rental cars booked through Capital One Travel and a flat 2X miles on everything else.
-The card also offers 75,000 miles (worth $750 in travel) if you spend $4,000 on purchases in the first three months.
+Why we picked it: The Capital One Venture Rewards Credit Card offers an interesting rewards structure and miles that can be used in more than one way.
+This card offers 5X miles on hotels and rental cars booked through Capital One Travel and a flat 2X miles on everything else.
+And, it also offers 75,000 miles (worth $750 in travel) if you spend $4,000 on purchases in the first three months.

 You can redeem Capital One miles for any type of past travel on your credit card statement at a rate of 1 cent per mile.
 Or, if you’re a bargain hunter and want to get a little extra value out of your miles, you can transfer them to a number of airline and hotel partners at a transfer ratio that varies based on the program.